DFrye333/BD3GE/README.md

 * Try to remove log global?
 Put it in Game?
 * Make config dynamically-loaded from a file, rather than hardcoded in constants
 * Input:
 	* Add custom mapping
 	* Add DirectInput support
+	* Add debouncing
 * Build out wider/universal support for class member ownership (e.g. Renderable.owns_shader)?
-* Implement SSE support for math
+* Implement SSE support for math.
 * Convert std::string params to std::string& as appropriate?
 * Convert static libs to dynamic where as appropriate.
 * Replace std::map usages with a custom hash table?